Studying at Cambridge

 Diet variation can be influenced by the following factors:

-• Seasonal variation.
-It is possible that dietary assessment undertaken in the few weeks of a year when a certain fruit is widely available is likely to give a distorted view of habitual micronutrient intake.
-However, it is possible that with the large amount of imported fruit and vegetables now available in some countries and settings, seasonal variation is of less relevance than in the past when there was much greater reliance on local produce that was seasonal.
+1. Seasonal variation.
+Dietary assessment undertaken in a few weeks of a year may give a distorted view of habitual micronutrient intake, for example, vitamin C mainly from seasonal fruits in a population.
+On the other hand, seasonal variation is of less relevance than in the past in some countries and settings where large amounts of imported fruits and vegetables are available.
 The costs of foods may also vary with their seasonal availability.
 This issue should be considered especially relative to the population under study.

-• Consumption of food outside the home (e.g. take-aways, restaurants).
+5. Consumption of food outside the home (e.g. takeaways, restaurants).

 Accounting for diet variation